sigasi/sigasi_insights/content/manual/setup.md

 -vmargs
 ```

-This way Sigasi Studio uses the default Eclipse behaviour instead of the [custom Sigasi runner]({{< ref "/tech/make-eclipse-open-files-command-line.md" >}}).
+This way Sigasi Studio uses the default Eclipse behavior instead of the [custom Sigasi runner]({{< ref "/tech/make-eclipse-open-files-command-line.md" >}}).
 More information on the Eclipse *OpenFileFeature* can be found [here](https://wiki.eclipse.org/Eclipse/OpenFileFeature).

-The Sigasi runner allows to open projects using the `-p` option.
+The Sigasi runner allows you to open projects using the `-p` option.
 This is not possible when using the default Eclipse runner.

 # Installation of Sigasi Studio Eclipse Plugin